-Why has a second stage been added to the project?
+Why has a further stage been added to the project?

 Following community feedback, CSIRO has expanded the scope of the clean-up and demolition project to include the removal of all buildings on the site rather than just 27 buildings at the northern end of the site.

 By expanding the scope of the project, CSIRO will now ensure all hazardous materials are removed in line with current regulations and all buildings are safely demolished.